-They participate in the activity of political life, in the information and the education of the people as well as in the expression of suffrage.
+They participate in the activity [animation] of political life, in the information and the education of the people as well as in the expression of suffrage.

-They conduct their activities freely with respect for the laws.
+They conduct their activities freely within respect for the laws.

-All the political parties and formations are equal in rights and in duties.
+All the political parties or formations are equal in rights and in duties.